JackPotat0/jackpotat0.github.io/docs/game.md

 </details>
 <details>
   <summary>Kurisu</summary>
 	AI or not, Kurisu remains as the perfect waifu.
 The brief shift to Alpha WL is the deserved goodbye we didnt get in S;G. We got one whole episode with Kurisu in the anime, but somehow the closure is much stronger in the game.
 I also like her explanation of why Okabe should choose Beta in any case.
-	AI or not, Kurisu remains as the perfect waifu.
-The brief shift to Alpha WL is the deserved goodbye we didnt get in S;G. We got one whole episode with Kurisu in the anime, but somehow the closure is much stronger in the game.
-I also like her explanation of why Okabe should choose Beta in any case.
 </details>
 <details>